 Dashain Festival in Nepal

-Dashain is celebrated throughout nepal by all ethnicity even non Hindus who don't participate in the worship.
-During the festive period all government offices, educational institutions and other offices remain closed .
-People go back to their family people get together cook and enjoy delicious feasts with family and friends, all shops offer festive discounts and people shop for new clothing for themselves and as gifts.
+Dashain is celebrated throughout Nepal by all ethnicity, even non Hindus who don't participate in the worship.
+During the festive period all government offices, educational institutions and other offices remain closed.
+People go back to their families, people get together, cook and enjoy delicious feasts with family and friends, all shops offer festive discounts and people shop for new clothing for themselves and as gifts.

 Since Nepal's 3 month long monsoon finally ends around dashain and the sky is clear and always windy children also fly kites and many kite battles take place.
 Throughout the country bamboo swings are constructed in each community park using only with ropes, bamboo, grass and sticks, these swings can be played by anyone but it mostly popular among younger children.
 These are special dashain swings that are dismantled immediately after dashain ends.

 The weather during Dashain season is the best, after the monsoon finally ends its not too hot nor too cold.
 You can feel laid back festive atmosphere throughout the country making it an ideal time to visit Nepal.
 But because it is festival season many but not all shops and business including the service industry are close down as people focus entirely on enjoying the company of friends and family.
 Once busy roads of Kathmandu will be almost empty, on the streets you can see women walking wearing beautiful colourful sari and dresses.

 We have special Dashain packages available so you can enjoy your stay in Nepal unaffected by the lack of business and shops and truly enjoy the festival with the rest of Nepal.
 There are many things you can do that are exclusively available during this time.
 You can also view dashain worship in the temples in Kathmandu Durbar Square or Go trekking to the nearby hill of Nagarkot or to Pokhara.